 Anglers who want to make their hobby more sustainable can now easily identify guides who know how to reduce the environmental impact of this popular recreational activity.

-The Florida Friend Fishing Guide certification is granted to guides who have completed a course about sustainable boating and fishing techniques, said Savanna Barry, a UF/IFAS Extension Florida Sea Grant regional specialized agent and lead for the FFFG program.
+The Florida Friendly Fishing Guide certification is granted to guides who have completed a course about sustainable boating and fishing techniques, said Savanna Barry, a UF/IFAS Extension Florida Sea Grant regional specialized agent and lead for the FFFG program.

 It is the first statewide certification of its kind in Florida, preceded by a similar program only available in the Florida Keys.